Azure-Samples/miyagi/docs/labs/02-build-and-run-miyagi/Lab1.md

    ![](./Media/image-rg-24.png)

-### Task 3: Understanding implementation of the recommendation service
+### Task 4: Understanding implementation of the recommendation service

 Recommendation service implements RAG pattern using Semantic Kernel SDK.
 The details of the implementation are captured in the Jupyter notebook in the folder miyagi/sandbox/usecases/rag/dotnet.
 You can open the notebook in VSCode and run the cells to understand step by step details of how the Recommendation Service is implemented.
 Pay special attention to how RAG pattern is implemented using Semantic Kernel.
 Select kernel as .NET Interactive in the top right corner of the notebook.

 1. In Visual Studio Code navigate to **miyagi/sandbox/usecases/rag/dotnet** folder and select **Getting-started.ipynb**

    ![](./Media/image-rg-23.png)

+1. Please make sure you meet the prerequisites mentioned in the notebook before running the cells.

 1. Execute the notebook cell by cell (using either Ctrl + Enter to stay on the same cell or Shift + Enter to advance to the next cell) and observe the results of each cell execution.